-[30:31] He knows beyond a doubt.
+He knows beyond a doubt.
 That the Lord directs his steps.
 As the Proverbs say.
-In verse 12.
+Verse 12.
 He continues.
 That standing firm.

-Is not only.
+[30:40] Is not only.
 Known as this mindless.
 Sort of ritualistic.
 Corporate endeavor.
 It's not just a checklist item.
 The least bit.
+It.
 But rather it is driven.